rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/09-presentation-material/presentation-script.md

 **[TO JONIDA]:** "This addresses everything you've been seeing—wrong traffic, poor mobile experience, missing trust signals.
 It's a complete turnaround strategy."

-**[TO JOSEF]:** "This is how we go from bleeding $165K/month to adding it.
-Dual-track means fast results—90 days instead of 6-12 months."
+**[TO JOSEF]:** "This is how we go from bleeding potential revenue to capturing it.
+Dual-track means we start seeing results in 90 days, with continued growth beyond that as traffic quality improves."

 ---